Online Quote Call Now

 Kerosene sales in Greater Manchester, UK

-Some years later in 1928, Harry Greensmith started the family-run and owned business which later became Crown Oil by selling kerosene door to door to residents in Heywood in Greater Manchester (where our headquarters still reside till this day), soon gaining the nickname ‘Harry Lamp Oil’ by the local community.
+Some years later in 1928, Harry Greensmith started the family-run and owned business which later became Crown Oil by selling kerosene door to door to residents in Heywood in Greater Manchester (where our headquarters still reside to this day), soon gaining the nickname ‘Harry Lamp Oil’ by the local community.
 So we have kerosene and Harry to thank for our huge success today!
-Read more about Crown Oil’s history here.
+Read more about Crown Oil’s history.

 Today, Crown Oil supplies many more fuels, oils and lubricants across the UK, but kerosene still remains one of our most popular fuels thanks to its versatility and combustive properties.
 Let’s take an in-depth look at the fuel and all the reasons why it’s relied on by businesses and homes across the UK.